top of page

 Firstly, the disclaimer.
 In my experience, Craniosacral Therapy can improve tinnitus when treatment begins within a few weeks or months of onset.
 Once its been around for a few years or decades, I have not seen permanent improvement that I know of (and not everyone reports back).

 I've had tinnitus for as long as I can remember.
+As a kid I didn't know that silence was something people actually experienced; I thought the word referred to an abstract, like "void."
 Sometimes I like to think I can hear my inner workings.
 It also provides feedback; it gets louder when I'm stressed and busy all the time and especially if I've been exposed to loud noises such as crowded performance venues, sirens, alarms.
 I am so accustomed to it that I don't need to mask it regularly.
 However, I do notice that quiet spaces, pleasant background noise on, such as the music I play in treatments, or, sounds of waves, water, chimes, or just white noise are just really so nice for my nervous system.
 It doesn't take the tinnitus away, but I think it provides a nice comfort when I do need it.

 bottom of page